-- constituent college of the University of Cambridge, for qualified students in any major - Student Teaching Program, a summer program that partially fulfills teacher certification requirements for seniors majoring in elementary education
+Student Teaching Program, a summer program that partially fulfills teacher certification requirements for seniors majoring in elementary education

 Vanderbilt participates in selected Council on International Educational Exchange's (CIEE) programs in Argentina, Australia, Brazil, Chile, China, the Dominican Republic, Japan, Russia, and Taiwan.
-Vanderbilt also participates in selected Butler Institute for Study Abroad programs in Australia, Ireland, New Zealand, and Scotland, as well as CET's programs in China, and Italy.
+Vanderbilt also participates in selected Institute for Study Abroad (IFSA) Butler Univeristy programs in Australia, England, Ireland, New Zealand, and Scotland, as well as CET programs in China, and Siena and Florence, Italy.

 In general, the policies and regulations in the Student Handbook apply to students registered for the Vanderbilt study abroad programs, although some additional regulations may apply.
-Students on academic or disciplinary probation are prohibited from participating in study abroad programs.
-Specific regulations for students enrolled in study abroad programs are available from the program directors, from the Study Abroad office, or from the Offices of the Deans of the respective undergraduate college schools..
+Students on academic or disciplinary probation, or those with a financial hold, may be prohibited from participating in study abroad programs.
+Specific regulations for students enrolled in study abroad programs are available from the program directors, from the Study Abroad office, or from the Offices of the Deans of the respective undergraduate college schools.

-The directors of study abroad programs are responsible for academic matters.
+The resident directors of Vanderbilt study abroad programs (Vanderbilt "Ins") are responsible for academic matters.
 They are also responsible for co-curricular and disciplinary matters, within the limits of the policies established by the University.